Raymi306/personal-site/content/tutorials/python/10_first_steps.md

 You can access items in a list by index, or by slice, which returns a sublist.
 Remember that to get an item at the BEGINNING of the list, you use 0 as the index.
 To access the last item in a list, you can either use the length of the list - 1 or simply -1 as the index.
+To get the length of a collection, call the builtin function `len` and pass in the collection as an argument.
 A dictionary is a mapping between keys and values.
 It is indexed by a key, and this gives the associated value.
 Sets are incredibly useful when it comes to checking if something exists or not in a collection, or the difference between two collections.